spryker/spryker-docs/docs/pbc/all/user-management/202204.0/user-management.md

 An agent assist is a Back Office user that has permissions to act on customers' behalf.
 Using their account, they can log into a customer's account on the Storefront and help them with requested actions.

-For more details about agent assist, see [Agent assist feature overview](/docs/pbc/all/user-management/{{page.version}}/agent-assist-feature-overview.html)
+For more details about the agent assist feature, see the [Agent assist feature overview](/docs/pbc/all/user-management/{{page.version}}/agent-assist-feature-overview.html)

 ## Related Business User articles